vchelaru/Gum/docs/_generalproperties/Height Units.md

 ![](100PercentageHeight.png)

+If an object uses **Percentage** Height, but has no parent, it will size itself as a percentage of the entire screen's height.

 # RelativeToContainer

 The following shows a child [ColoredRectangle](/Gum/coloredrectangle/ColoredRectangle.html) with -10 **RelativeToContainer** Height, which means it will always be 10 pixels less tall than its parent.

 ![](Negative10HeightRelativeToContainer.png)

+If an object uses **RelativeToContainer** Height, but has no parent, it will size itself relative to the entire screen's height.

 # RelativeToChildren